I’ve always felt the desire to stand out.

-It was this epiphany that led Louis to try to stand out, even before the concept of differentiation was a hot topic.
+It was this epiphany that led me to try to stand out, even before the concept of differentiation was a hot topic.

-He realized that just fitting in with the crowd wasn’t going to work for him.
-And he suspected that it wouldn’t work well for other small brands, too.
+I realized that just fitting in with the crowd wasn’t going to work for me.
+And I suspected that it wouldn’t work well for other small brands, too.

 The roadblocks to differentiating exist in your mind.
 It might sound a bit sci-fi, but our minds play tricks on us that prevent us from taking risks and standing out.

-The voice in your head might caution you against standing out.
+The voice in your head might caution you against being different.